relferreira/metabase-sparksql-databricks-driver/README.md

 # Metabase Driver: Spark Databricks

+>### ***This project fork upgrades the Metabase plugin for Databricks to use latest Simba JDBC 42 driver and adds support to connect to Databricks SQL compute endpoints***

-All you need you do is drop the driver in your `plugins/` directory.
-You can grab it [here](https://github.com/ifood/metabase-sparksql-databricks-driver/releases/download/1.0.0/sparksql-databricks.metabase-driver.jar) or build it yourself:
+All you need you do is build and drop the driver in your Metabase `plugins/` directory.

 ## Building the driver (the fast way)